SirNeuman/Yahoo-Weather-App/README.md

 If you already have Flask installed globally you can run the application by running `python main.py` in your terminal.

-I would recommend, however, running the application in a (virtual enviornment)[http://docs.python-guide.org/en/latest/dev/virtualenvs/].
+I would recommend, however, running the application in a [virtual enviornment](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 After setting up the virtual environment just install the requirements from requirements.txt via `pip install -r requirements.txt`

 Then copy and paste the output, which is the location of where it is running the app, from that command into your browser.
-E.G. for me it runs on localhost on port 5000 (http://127.0.0.1:5000/).
+E.G. for me it runs on localhost on port 5000 `(http://127.0.0.1:5000/)`.